-Gorta (t/a Gorta-Self Help Africa) is a company incorporated in Ireland under the Companies Act 2014.
+Gorta (t/a Gorta Self Help Africa) is a company incorporated in Ireland under the Companies Act 2014.
 The address of the registered office is First Floor, Kingsbridge House, 17-22 Parkgate Street, Dublin 8.
-The nature of the company's operations and its principal activities are set out in the report of the trustees on pages 42 to 60.
+The nature of the company's operations and its principal activities are set out in the report of the trustees on pages 4 to 14.

-- i.
-In accordance with Section 1180(8) of the Companies Act, 2014, the company is exempt from including the word "Limited" in its name.
-The company is limited by guarantee and has no share capital. - ii.
-In prior financial years, companies not trading for gain for the members were not within the scope of company law requirements with regard to formats and content of financial to not-for-profit companies, of a format appropriate to organisation adopted and reported its performance in accordance with the format provided for in the Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities" as published by the Charity Commission for England and Wales.
-In particular Gorta reports its performance for the financial year in the format of the SORP's Statement of Financial Activities (SOFA).
+- (i) In accordance with Section 1180(8) of the Companies Act, 2014, the company is exempt from including the word "Limited" in its name.
+The company is limited by guarantee and has no share capital. - (ii) In prior financial years, companies not trading for gain for the members were not within the scope of company law requirements with regard to formats and content of financial statements which applied to not-for-profit companies, thus permitting the adoption of a format appropriate to a charity.
+Accordingly, the organisation adopted and reported its performance in accordance with the format provided for in the Statement of Recommended Practice (SORP) "Accounting and Reporting by Charities" as published by the Charity Commission for England and Wales.
+In particular, Gorta reports its performance for the financial year in the format of the SORP's Statement of Financial Activities (SOFA).